-France is a magnet for yachtsmen from all over Europe
+France is a magnet for yachters from all over Europe.

-As an open country, it is a natural consequence that France is one of the most open nations for pleasure yachtsmen.
-France offers extensive marina developments in most of its coastal areas coupled with the country’s reputation for great food.
-Perhaps, these are the reasons that Northern France continues to be such a magnet for yachtsmen from all over Europe.
-France´s harbours and marinas are often full to bursting point during the high season.
+As an open country, it is a natural consequence that France is one of the freest nations for pleasure yachters.
+France offers extensive marina developments in most coastal areas coupled with its reputation for great food.
+Perhaps, these are why Northern France continues to be such a magnet for yachters from all over Europe.
+France´s harbours and marinas are often full to the bursting point during the high season.

-Starting at the Belgian border from Dunkirk to Cherbourg, the coast of Northern France becomes increasingly low-lying as you pass the famous Normandy beaches.
-The main harbours of Calais, Boulogne, Dieppe, Le Havre, and Cherbourg are accessible at any state of the tide.
+Starting at the Belgian border from Dunkirk to Cherbourg, Northern France’s coast becomes increasingly low-lying as you pass the famous Normandy beaches.
+The principal harbours of Calais, Boulogne, Dieppe, Le Havre, and Cherbourg are accessible at any state of the tide.
 However, due to large tidal ranges, most of the smaller harbours in Northern France require careful planning to lock in and out around high water.

-Moving west, between Cherbourg and Brest you will find some of the most challenging cruising in France.
+Moving west, between Cherbourg and Brest, you will find some of France’s most challenging cruising.
 The tidal ranges can increase by up to 13 meters.
 Tidal flows and currents can pose grave dangers for the unprepared.
 For the knowledgeable mariner, the tidal ports of Granville, St Malo, Paimpol and Roscoff provide a unique taste of Brittany that is not available to most land travellers.

-The big tidal races through Chenal de Four
+The giant tidal races through Chenal de Four

 The Atlantic coast from Brest to Royan is more forgiving than the coast further north.
-That is, except for the infamous tidal races through the Chenal de Four and round the Pointe du Raz.
-The jewels of this fantastic cruising area are the beautiful Atlantic islands of Ile de Groix, Belle Ile, and Ile d’Oléron.
-Other than a few busy weeks from mid-July to end August, life here is set at a gentle pace; without crowds and with nature in abundance everywhere.
+Except for the infamous tidal races through the Chenal de Four and round the Pointe du Raz.
+The jewels of this fantastic cruising area are the beautiful Atlantic islands of Ile de Groix, Belle Ile, Ile d’yeu and Ile d’Oléron.
+Other than a few busy weeks from mid-July to the end of August, life here is set at a gentle pace, without crowds and with nature in abundance everywhere.

 The coast between Royan and the Spanish border is mostly flat and featureless.
 It has one exception, which is the shallow bay of Arcachon.
-Most yachtsmen avoid this area and make straight for the French Basque ports of St Jean de Luz and Hendaye.
+Most yachters avoid this area and make straight for St Jean de Luz and Hendaye’s French Basque ports.